42. BImSchV

 What are units requiring a permit/approval according to 42.
 BImSchG?

 The construction and operation of industrial units that may cause harmful environmental effects due to legionella in service water require a permit in accordance with the Federal Immission Control Act (BImSchG).
-This concerns evaporative cooling systems, cooling towers and wet separators.
+This applies to evaporative cooling systems, cooling towers and wet separators.

 When do I need a BImSchG permit?

-Systems such as evaporative cooling systems, cooling towers, and wet separators require a permit if a harmful environmental impact could occur or the general public/neighborhood could be endangered.
+Systems such as evaporative cooling systems, cooling towers and wet separators are subject to approval if they could have a harmful effect on the environment or endanger the general public/neighborhood.

 A distinction must be made between: